-The HAWL Mentoring Program invites you to join its Mentoring Program.
+The Hillsborough Association for Women Lawyers (HAWL) invites you to join its Mentoring Program.
 This program provides participants with an opportunity to form a mutually beneficial relationship that fosters professional growth, career development, and personal fulfillment.
-The Mentoring Program pairs law school students from the Stetson University College of Law who are members of the Florida Association for Women Lawyers at Stetson with members of the Hillsborough Association for Women Lawyers (HAWL).
-Mentors are encouraged to answer questions and give advice about the practical and substantive aspects of practicing law.
-Mentors will be an invaluable resource of practical advice, professional contacts and support to aid and guide the mentee.
+The Mentoring Program pairs law school students from the Stetson University College of Law and Thomas M. Cooley Law School (who are members of the Florida Association for Women Lawyers’ chapters at their respective schools) with members of HAWL.
+Mentors are encouraged to answer questions and give advice about aspects of practicing law.
+Mentors will be an invaluable resource of practical advice, professional contacts and support to aid and guide the mentees.
 This program is intended to help law school students transition from law school to practice; it is not an employment solicitation program or recruiting device.

-The time commitment is a minimum of one face-to-face meeting between the mentor and mentee each semester during the school year, although the mentor and mentee can communicate as often as they wish.
-The mentors and mentees can meet this requirement by attending two of the events the Mentoring Program sponsors or promotes during the fall or spring or by meeting outside of the scheduled events.
-The Mentoring Program strongly encourages mentors and mentees to attend the Mentoring Program’s Kickoff Event in the fall, the Mentoring Program Shadow Day in the fall, the Mentoring Program Holiday Party in the fall, the Mentoring Program Mixer in the spring and the Mentoring Program Annual Dinner Banquet in the spring.
-The Mentoring Program also highly suggests attending the HAWL Judicial Reception, Central Florida Diversity Picnic and HAWL Softball Tournament in the spring.
-The dates of these events will be provided to the mentors and mentees in advance.
+The time commitment is a minimum of one face-to-face meeting between the mentor and mentee each semester during the program year (i.e., September to May); although the mentor and mentee can communicate as often as they wish and they are encouraged to meet in person more often.
+The mentors and mentees can meet this requirement by attending two of the events the Mentoring Program hosts or by meeting outside of the scheduled group events.
+The Mentoring Program strongly encourages mentors and mentees to attend its group events (e.g., kick-off event in the fall, courthouse shadow day, holiday party, and spring mixer).
+The Mentoring Program also highly suggests attending HAWL’s Judicial Reception, the Hillsborough County Bar Association’s (HCBA) spring diversity event, and HAWL’s annual sports competition against local judges.
+The dates of these events will be provided to the mentors and mentees as they become available.

-Having a person to turn to with a substantive, procedural or ethics question
+- Having a person to turn to with questions about the practice of law

 What to Look For in a Mentoring Relationship